We don’t support this browser anymore.

 Our view

-While Halfords' discretionary sales remain subdued, the group’s been trying to shift its focus towards more reliable, service-based revenue in recent times.
+While Halfords' retail sales remain subdued, the group’s been trying to shift its focus towards more reliable, service-based revenue in recent times.
 That’s something we’re more positive about, and sales of non-discretionary services in its Autocentres business look to be holding up much better.
-Things like car servicing or a new battery aren't negotiable, so it was encouraging to see around 50% of sales come from this area at the last count.
+Things like car servicing or a new battery aren't negotiable, and that’s allowed selective price increases which have had a positive effect on the division’s profitability.

-And the Motoring Loyalty Club, which offers discounts on certain services, has continued to mushroom to over 2.9mn members, up around 1.2mn in 2023.
+And the Motoring Loyalty Club, which offers discounts on certain services, is attracting new joiners at an impressive pace, with membership doubling to 3.4mn last year.
 Club members are more likely to be engaged, shopping more frequently and spending more per visit.

 The mix of online sales portal and real-world expertise has potential long term, and shifting further toward needs-based products and services is a good move in our view.
 But consumer spending is likely to remain weak in the near-to-medium term, and there could be more challenges ahead to test the group's mettle.